jsb2092/wpcodingtips/_posts/2014-05-08-creating-a-clickable-pushpin.markdown

     MapControl.SetLocation(fence, point);
     MapControl.SetNormalizedAnchorPoint(fence, new Point(1.0, 0.5));

-    myMap.Children.Add(fence);
+    // add the shape to the map as a child element myMap.Children.Add(fence);

-    fence.Tapped += (o, args) =>
+    // create an anonymouse method to show a dialog when you tap it fence.Tapped += (o, args) =>
     {
         var myDialog = new MessageDialog( "You clicked on something");